"Watching a great Keynote... Immediately usable content from a great speaker."

 NOTE

-If you and your audience is not interested in AI, all AI-related elements of this talk can be removed so that the focus is strictly/only on Trust and Skepticism.
+If you and your audience is not interested in AI, all AI-related elements of this talk can be removed so that the focus is strictly/only on Trust, Risk, Skepticism, and Critical Thinking.

 Audience